Before you can re-coat, clean, and use your linseed oil finish, the wood oil needs to dry. So how long does linseed oil take to dry?

 - Pour the linseed oil into a clean paint bucket.

-- To thin it, use a ratio of 2:1 (2 parts linseed oil, 1 part paint thinner).
+- Use a thinning ratio of 2:1 (2 parts linseed oil, 1 part thinner).

-- Pour the paint thinner (mineral spirits or turpentine) into the bucket.
+- Pour the paint thinner (Mineral spirits, turpentine, or white spirits) into the bucket.

 Tip: Always put the safety goggles on when working with thinners and solvents.